alvanASOBI/EGL301_222445_a1/README.md

 ## Description

-This Node.js module provides functionality for managing a cart system, including adding items to the cart, removing items, and calculating the total price and quantity of items in the cart.
+This Node.js module provides functionality for managing a cart system, including adding items to the cart, removing items, updating item quantities, and calculating the total price and quantity of items in the cart.

 ## Installation